-Mandatory disclosures do more than advise consumers about important facts (such as when a licensee is selling their own home), they also provide consumers an opportunity to make an informed decision about how to proceed with a transaction based on the information provided.
+Mandatory disclosures do more than advise consumers about important facts (such as when a licensee is selling their own property).
+They also provide consumers an opportunity to make an informed decision about how to proceed with a transaction based on the information provided.
 That is one of the reasons why disclosures must be made in a timely manner.
 While the Real Estate Services Rules outline specific circumstances in which a disclosure is required, any time you feel your client may benefit from information about a transaction and/or your role in it, it is always advisable to err on the side of caution and disclose that information early and often.

 Examples of the kinds of circumstances when disclosures must be made to clients:

-- Before an agreement is entered into (e.g. interest in trade, remuneration, and buyer's right of recission); and - As soon as possible after you become aware of some fact (e.g. material latent defect, material information).

-Ethical Consideration: Regarding acting in the client's best interest and never preferring the interests of yourself over those of your client.
+- Before an agreement is entered into (e.g. interest in trade; remuneration); and - As soon as possible after you become aware of some fact (e.g. material latent defect, material information). - Ethical Consideration: regarding acting in the clients best interest and never preferring the interests of yourself over those of your client